lofar-astron/factor/doc/source/facetselfcal.rst

 Self-calibration cycle 3
 ------------------------
 The self-calibration cycle (see :ref:`selfcal_cycle`) is performed with phase and amplitude calibration (fast phase, slow amplitude).
 The resulting image should show marked improvement over the cycle-2 image.
-An example image is shown in the `Cycle 3 example image`_.
+An example image is shown in Figure :num:`cycle-3-example-image`.

 .. note::

     Negative features in the image are due to poorly subtracted sources from the :ref:`initial_subtract_operation`.

-.. _`Cycle 3 example image`:
+.. _cycle-3-example-image:

 .. figure:: cycle_3_image.png
    :scale: 40 %